rha-ravi/rha-ravi/README.md

-- 👋 Hi, I’m @ ravi@rhatechnology.com
+- 👋 Hi, I’m @ ravi
-- 👀 I’m interested in web, datascience
+- 👀 I’m working in web using react nextjs, web-services using node, nestjs.
-- 🌱 I’m currently learning node
+- 🌱 I’m currently learning go
 - 💞️ I’m looking to collaborate on web technologies
-- 📫 How to reach me mail be @ ravi@rhatechnology.com
+- 📫 How to reach me mail be @

 <!---
 rha-ravi/rha-ravi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.